myscale/ChatData/README.md

 MYSCALE_PASSWORD = "myscale_rocks"
 ```

 ChatData brings millions of papers into your knowledge base.
-We imported 2.2 million papers with metadata info (continuously updating), which contains:
+We imported 2.2 million papers with metadata info, which contains:

 1. `id`: paper's arxiv id
 2. `abstract`: paper's abstracts used as ranking criterion (with InstructXL)